 Yes, as long as the procedure is voluntary.
 The bag inspection should occur past the last point of payment solely for the purpose of verifying the sales transaction that just occurred.
 The door bag checker is looking to see that the cashier correctly charged for all items in the shopping bag or cart.
 Once this is done, the bag checker makes a distinctive mark on the receipt to indicate that it was checked.

 A merchant is free to put procedures in place to help curb their losses due to theft.
-It is estimated that 11 billion of dollars are lost every year due to shoplifting alone.
-These unchecked losses will soon put many retailers out of business unless they take some proactive step.
+It is estimated that 11 billion dollars are lost every year due to shoplifting alone.
+These unchecked losses will soon put many retailers out of business unless they take some proactive steps.
 This bothersome procedure is very effective in preventing employee theft, shoplifting, and refund fraud.

 So what’s all the fuss about?
 Merchants already have lots of anti-theft procedures in place that consumers endure.
 There are video surveillance cameras and undercover officers that watch you shop.
 There are little plastic devices attached to soft goods called electronic article surveillance tags (EAS) that must be removed by a salesperson to prevent an alarm from going off at the exit.
 There are items displayed under lock and key that you can’t access without assistance.
 There are items where you must take a paper ticket to the cashier to have the item brought to the checkout stand.
-None of these procedures are consumer friendly but are deemed necessary by some retailers for survival.
+None of these procedures are consumer-friendly but are deemed necessary by some retailers for survival.
 After reading this, if this procedure is still offensive to consumers they should shop elsewhere.

 Store Exit Bag Checks: Are Bag Searches Legal?